linagora/linshare/documentation/EN/epics/new-admin-portal/story-539-admin-can-manage-number-of-recipients-of-an-upload-request.md

 #### Post-conditions

 - The rule is as same as Post-condition of Story 43.
 Admin manage function anonymous URL.
-- On UI for user, When user create a new upload request and inputting the field "Add recipient", if the number of inputted recipients have reached the maximum limitation, there will be a message: "You have reached maximum number of recipients for this upload request.
-To send this upload request to more recipients, Please Upgrade your plan"
+- On UI for user, When user create a new upload request and inputting the field "Add recipient", if the number of inputted recipients have reached the maximum limitation, there will be a message: "You have reached maximum number of recipients for this upload request."
 - The recipient limitation is also applied when user edit an upload request
 - The recipient limitation is applied for both collective and individual upload request